tanmaivan/geo-weather-lake/docs/guides/05-visualization.md

   200;
 ```

-Here is the updated configuration section for the **Detailed Data Table** SQL variables.
-You can replace the note under the SQL code in **Guide 05** with this detailed configuration block.

 #### Configuration for SQL Variables (Variables Panel)

 In the SQL Editor, open the **Variables** panel (right sidebar) to configure the parameters used in the `WHERE` clause.